raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - [12 Rules for Life_ An Antidote to Chaos] by Jordan B. Peterson
 - [The Surrender Experiment] by Michael A. Singer
 - [Don't sweat the small stuff in love]
+- [EMOTIONS: Freedom from Anger, Jealousy & Fear] by Osho

 - [Zero to One](https://book.douban.com/subject/24753651/) by Paul Graham
 - **[The Diary of a CEO]** by Steven Bartlett (9/10)